 With this heightened awareness comes an opportunity for agents in the business of selling EPL insurance (EPLI).
 Below are several tips agents can use to grow their business in this important and increasingly relevant line of coverage.

 Part of the #MeToo movement's power has come from the fact that it seemingly arose out of nowhere, catching many off guard in the process—just as a damaging EPLI claim can do.
-Agents in the EPLI market should know their facts: according to the Harvard Business Review ("Why We Fail To Report Sexual Harassment" by Stefanie Johnson, Jessica Kirk, and Ksenia Keplinger, October 4, 2016) and as reported in a recent D&O Compass newsletter, 71 percent of women do not report sexual harassment.
+Agents in the EPLI market should know their facts: according to the Harvard Business Review ("Why We Fail To Report Sexual Harassment" by Stefanie Johnson, Jessica Kirk, and Ksenia Keplinger, October 4, 2016), 71 percent of women do not report sexual harassment.
 Unlike a clean liability or property claims history, a total lack of reported sexual harassment incidents could actually be a red flag for deeper cultural problems of underreporting.

 Some potential EPLI clients may feel that the mandatory arbitration agreements that they require employees to sign will be enough to protect the company from damaging claims.
 This belief could be particularly prevalent in light of recent employer-friendly legal developments upholding the validity of arbitration agreements and class action waivers under federal law.